 In 2014, the interview J. Cole had with Billboard wasn’t about his performance but centered on his label deal with Interscope for his Dreamville imprint.
-It was a fairly surprising announcement and the media had plenty of questions.
+It was a somewhat surprising announcement, and the media had plenty of questions.
 The same way Cole envisioned the results of returning to MSG, I imagine he foresaw a future for his artists with Interscope.
 I found it intriguing that he didn’t take the opportunity to Roc Nation/Columbia Records, the label that has fostered his career thus far.
 While we sit and celebrate his present success, J. Cole is looking beyond the Platinum plaques and tour ticket sales.
 His mind is focused on a distant tomorrow, on his next big move.

 The marketing method for 2014 Forest Hills Drive is proof that J. Cole is both a forward thinker and partially insane.
 To release a secret album without a single is extremely risky, a gamble that a major label would be wary to take.
 Before the album release, Cole spoke with four classes from the Business and Entrepreneurship Department for a college in Columbia.
-When speaking on the unconventional promotion for his upcoming album he told them, “For a major label, they are not cool with that at all, but I wanted to take my career into my own hands.
+When speaking on the unconventional promotion for his upcoming album, he told them, “For a major label, they are not cool with that at all, but I wanted to take my career into my own hands.
 I’m not going to be a slave to old ways of doing business.”

 Chance The Rapper is one of the most popular embodiments of independent artistry in hip-hop.
-He has no label over his shoulder, no boss to dictate what he has to do, he is completely in control of his own destiny.
-The money he makes is shared with his team and no one else.
+He has no label over his shoulder, no boss to dictate what he has to do; he is entirely in control of his destiny.
+He shares the money he makes with his team and no one else.
 I wouldn’t be surprised if this path is one that J. Cole will walk in the future.
-He understands that his fairly new artists still need the machine’s support and could use his deal with Interscope to help develop and break Dreamville to a larger audience while he functions completely independent.
+He understands that his relatively new artists still need the machine’s support and could use his deal with Interscope to help develop and break Dreamville to a larger audience while he functions completely independent.

 Another possibility is that he leaves Roc Nation/Columbia and signs himself to Dreamville/Interscope.
 It would be a move from Jay-Z’s playbook, to be both an artist and CEO of a label.
 Is Cole prepared to step back and play behind the scenes?
 Well, more accurately, behind the boards.
 When Joie Manda, Interscope’s President of Urban Music, approached Cole for the position it was to be the “Dr. Dre to his Jimmy Iovine.”
-He told Billboard that Joie, “Believed in me as an executive, a label CEO and a producer”, which makes me think he’ll be doing more artist development and production than rapping.
+He told Billboard that Joie, “Believed in me as an executive, a label CEO and a producer,” which makes me think he’ll be doing more artist development and production than rapping.

 If J. Cole does leave Roc Nation, they lose their most precious gem.
-For a pop label, their pop acts really aren’t popping.
+For a pop label, their pop acts aren’t popping.
 They have the great Jay Electronica, hip-hop’s most promising lyricist who has done very little since signing.
-His album release date is more elusive than El Chapo and Pablo Escobar combined.
+His album release date is more elusive than El Chapo, and Pablo Escobar combined.
 If they couldn’t pay Cole to stay, they would need to fill his void with a replacement.
 Someone fairly well-known that they could mold into the next superstar.
 Someone like Vic Mensa.

 These past few months, Vic has received a lot of press and promotion from the label.
 J. Cole never appeared on a Kanye single the entire time he’s been signed, he never got a Kanye feature, and Vic Mensa obtained both in his first year of being with the Roc.
 Jay Z, who rarely tweets, made sure to announce his newest signee via social media.
 Vic was a presence at the TIDAL summit, throwing up the diamond with his label mates.
 He immediately got a Roc-A-Fella tattoo, claimed he was the heir to the throne over a freestyle of “Who Shot Ya,” and performed at Made In America, he is getting the grand rollout.
 His more electronic style has been noticeably different, possibly due to influence from his new situation.
-It’s definitely more appealing and marketable to a larger audience than the jazzy sounds of his past.
+It’s more appealing and marketable to a larger audience than the jazzy sounds of his past.

-Of course, a label will push a new artist but it’s the exact opposite approach they took with J. Cole.
+Of course, a label will push a new artist, but it’s the exact opposite approach they took with J. Cole.
 They want Vic to be big, huge as if he’s being prepped as a replacement.
 Jay Z understands that when you lose one you create another, Vic Mensa’s signing is not a coincidence.

 He has yet to reach the island of fame that Drake currently resides on, or release music that has the political impact of Kendrick’s, but he right there with the biggest names of his generation.
 He has begun to find that balance of being popular and speaking his truth.
 The future for J. Cole is one that will surely be remembered for shaking hip-hop to its core.
-He isn’t here to play by the rules, he’s here to rewrite them.
-Five years ago we wondered if Cole was here to stay.
+He isn’t here to play by the rules; he’s here to rewrite them.
+Five years ago, we wondered if Cole was here to stay.
 Now the only question is where he’s going next.